Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Abstract

 \section{Abstract}

 Techniques for detecting critical phenomena---phase transitions where correlation length diverges and small perturbations have large effects---have been developed across multiple fields over nine decades.
-We survey between six and nine disciplines (depending on classification criteria) where researchers derived functionally corresponding measures of correlation scaling, with little documented awareness of each other's work.
+We survey between six and twelve disciplines (depending on classification criteria) where researchers derived functionally corresponding measures of correlation scaling, with little documented awareness of each other's work.
 The physicist's correlation length $\xi$, the cardiologist's DFA scaling exponent $\alpha$, the financial analyst's Hurst exponent $H$, and the machine learning engineer's spectral radius $\chi$ all detect critical signatures under different notation.

 We classify each surveyed domain as independent derivation, domain transfer, or empirical precursor, and present citation network evidence that cross-domain citations remained significantly below random-mixing expectations (under a simple null model of domain mixing) during the formative period (1987--2010).
-We separately present Metatron Dynamics, a framework derived from distributed systems engineering, as a candidate additional instance in Appendix~A, classified as unvalidated given the authors' dual role.
+The framework that motivated this investigation---derived from distributed systems engineering and presented in the Supplementary Material---is excluded from the survey count given the authors' dual role.

-Building on prior syntheses---notably Sornette (2004) \cite{sornette2004}---this paper contributes an honest taxonomy of discovery types and quantitative documentation of the convergence pattern.
-Because these findings affect fields beyond mathematics and physics, we include a self-contained plain-language summary in Appendix~B; non-specialist readers may wish to start there.
+Building on prior syntheses---notably Sornette's 2004 textbook---this paper contributes a taxonomy of discovery types and quantitative documentation of the convergence pattern.